the-vampiire/medium-clone/README.md

 ## Exploring the Authentication Flow

-Authentication is separated into a usage of two JWTs that provide stateless authentication and complementary protection from both CSRF and XSS attacks.
+Authentication is separated into a usage of two JWTs that provide authentication and protection from both CSRF and XSS attacks.
 The pair is formed by a refresh token, transmitted via fortified cookie, and an access token, transmitted over an Authorization header.
 This system emerges from a modification of a typical server to server API authentication mechanism where both the refresh and access token are left to the consumer to protect.
 Authorization is controlled on each endpoint, token claims, or mixture of both.

-The refresh token is stored in a signed, httpOnly, sameSite, secure, and path bound cookie.
+The refresh token is stored in a signed, httpOnly, sameSite, secure, and path bound cookie `#fortified`.
 These cookie flags provide robust security from CSRF and XSS attacks (when consumed by modern browsers) and ensure a narrow usage space.
 The short-lived access token, being bound to the header, adds supplementary protection against CSRF attacks.
 The access token is to be restricted to in-memory use of the client application to prevent the most common and simplistic sort of XSS attacks that target browser storage.

 The two tokens, their transport, and their usage provide a balance to each other across their respective transport medium risks.
 Together they form a cohesive unit with short (access token lifespan) windows of opportunity for authentication abuse.